mrakgr/Trading-Journal/journal_2025.md

 If anything, I should blame myself for not doing enough research and jumping into the wrong ETF to begin with.

 4:50pm.
 I am changing my mind.
 I am going to first buy RHM, then sell the needed DEFS, then buy R3NK, sell DEFS, buy LTMC, and finally sell DEFS.
 I thought that I put in the order to buy these and then sell DEFS as they get hit, but I think I want to play it cautiously.
 I don't want to get caught 140% long on the wrong side of the market.
 I want to go 120% long at most, which is why I'll rotate the DEFS position step by step.

+5:50pm.
+It'd be best to do this quickly.
+I should come in at noon when it's quiet and just do the trades at the market prices.
+It's not like last month where the equities were selling off.
+Now the risk is that I'll miss the upside.

+6:25pm.
+I guess I'll have to think about this more.
+I didn't think that DEFS position would hinder me so much.
+But it's not like I'll break the market by selling it, so I should just do it.

+I've had really good luck with limit orders and being patient in entering my trades so I am loath to abandon that.

+6:55pm.
+There are two ways of looking at a bull market.
+You imagine prices going up as if being pushed up from below.
+The implication of that kind of perspective is that they might blast off at any moment so I should better get in quickly.

+Another perspective is that they are being weighted down and pushed downwards by some unseen force, but bravely and resolutely keep up despite the headwinds.
+In this pespective, downwards counter-trend moves are to be expected, and the lack of selling pressure means that the stock is resisting the downwards push from above.

+After many years, I think that the latter model is far closer to reality than the first one which I had as a beginner.

+The lesson is that I should not be afraid of letting things run their course for another week.
+There is no need to get scared about missing opportunity.